jadebono/DLT5141/html/html_exercises.md

 ---

-## `Question 2 - The html tag`
+## `Question 2 - The html element`

-Insert an html tag into which to put the rest of the document.
+Insert an `<html>` element into which to put the rest of the document.

 Hints:

-1. The <html> HTML element represents the root (top-level element) of an HTML document, so it is also referred to as the root element.
+1. The `<html>` element represents the root (top-level element) of an HTML document, so it is also referred to as the root element.
 All other elements must be descendants of this element.

 Solution: